America's Most Historic Prison

 Make a Gift Today

-Eastern State Penitentiary Historic Site is a 501(c)3 organization that preserves America’s first penitentiary, advancing public understanding of the criminal justice system and its impact on the lives of those affected by it, to inspire a more just future.
+Eastern State is a 501(c)3 organization that preserves America’s first penitentiary, advancing public understanding of the criminal justice system and its impact on the lives of those affected by it, to inspire a more just future.
+Will you make a gift today to support our work?

 Hours of Operation